Stan. S. Katz

 Continue Reading...

-Filed Under: Mashbir Tagged With: 20th Infantry Regiment, 6th Division, Colonel Lloyd R. Garrison, Colonel Mashbir, Colonel Mashbir Archives, Colonel Sidney Forrester Mashbir, Colonel Sidney Mashbir, Curtis V. Allred, History of Communism, Jody Baltz, Korean occupation, Korean War, Lesa Baltz, Military Justice, Private First Class Curtis V. Allred, Robert Wilson Murphy, Stan S. Katz, Stan S. Katz blog, U.S. Korean relations
+Filed Under: Mashbir Archives Tagged With: 20th Infantry Regiment, 6th Division, Colonel Lloyd R. Garrison, Colonel Mashbir, Colonel Mashbir Archives, Colonel Sidney Forrester Mashbir, Colonel Sidney Mashbir, Curtis V. Allred, History of Communism, Jody Baltz, Korean occupation, Korean War, Lesa Baltz, Mashbir Archives, Military Justice, Private First Class Curtis V. Allred, Robert Wilson Murphy, Stan S. Katz, Stan S. Katz blog, U.S. Korean relations

-Colonel Sidney Mashbir’s widow Alice gifts a portrait of General MacArthur to Sidney’s good friends Marine Lt.
-William Warren and Marine Lt.
-Colonel Robert Warren.
-Presented here are inspiring tales of heroism.
+Colonel Sidney Mashbir’s widow Alice gifted her husband’s portrait of General MacArthur to his good friends Marine Captain William Warren and Marine Colonel Robert F. Warren…Robert and William shared their personal experiences with their friend Sidney.

 April 11, 2020 by Stan S. Katz 1 Comment

-As a writer and historian who has studied and written about Colonel Sidney Mashbir, it was my good fortune when Robert Warren and his son William Warren contacted me in 2018 to discuss their close friendship with Colonel Mashbir many years earlier.
-Continue Reading...
+Having studied and written about Colonel Sidney Mashbir, it was my good fortune when Robert Warren and his son William Warren contacted me in 2018 to discuss their close friendship with Colonel Mashbir many years earlier.

-Filed Under: Mashbir Tagged With: Alice Mashbir, Allied Translator and Interpreter Section, American Spies, Army and Navy Club, Army and Navy Club in Washington DC, ATIS, Bernard Cornwell, Brad Meltzer, Charles Willoughby, Charles Wyatt, CIA, Colonel Mashbir, Colonel Mashbir Archives, Colonel Robert F. Warren, Colonel Robert Warren, Colonel Sidney Forrester Mashbir, Colonel Sidney Mashbir, Don Mashbir, Donald Mashbir, Douglas MacArthur, Dwight D. Eisenhower, first U.S. Military all-helicopter squadron, Forrester Mashbir, General Charles Willoughby, General Douglas MacArthur, General MacArthur, General Pershing, General Pershing in Mexico, General Willoughby, Great Kanto Earthquake, Helicopter Squadron 161, Heroes of World War Two, History of the CIA, HMH-363, Hotel Manager Inmaru, https://www.airzoo.org/, James Moriarty, Japanese Surrender Signing Ceremony, Jeff Sharra, Julian Kitchen Lamar Miller, Julian Lamar, Kalamazoo Aviation History Museum, Kelvin Bailey, Korean War, Lieutenant Charles Wyatt, Lord Louis Mountbatten, Lt.
+Filed Under: Mashbir Archives Tagged With: Alice Mashbir, Allied Translator and Interpreter Section, American Spies, Army and Navy Club, Army and Navy Club in Washington DC, ATIS, Bernard Cornwell, Brad Meltzer, Charles Willoughby, Charles Wyatt, CIA, Colonel Mashbir, Colonel Mashbir Archives, Colonel Robert F. Warren, Colonel Robert Warren, Colonel Sidney Forrester Mashbir, Colonel Sidney Mashbir, Don Mashbir, Donald Mashbir, Douglas MacArthur, Dwight D. Eisenhower, first U.S. Military all-helicopter squadron, Forrester Mashbir, General Charles Willoughby, General Douglas MacArthur, General MacArthur, General Pershing, General Pershing in Mexico, General Willoughby, Great Kanto Earthquake, Helicopter Squadron 161, Heroes of World War Two, History of the CIA, HMH-363, Hotel Manager Inmaru, https://www.airzoo.org/, James Moriarty, Japanese Surrender Signing Ceremony, Jeff Sharra, Julian Kitchen Lamar Miller, Julian Lamar, Kalamazoo Aviation History Museum, Kelvin Bailey, Korean War, Lieutenant Charles Wyatt, Lord Louis Mountbatten, Lt.
 Colonel Don Conroy, Lt.
 General Kawabe, Marine Attack Squadron-331, Marine Corps League, Marine Corps League Toys for Tots, Mashbir Archive, Mashbir Archives, Michael Sharra, Michigan Aviation Hall of Fame, Mickey Mouse One, ONLY IN AMERICA, ONLY IN AMERICA By Robert (Bob) Warren, Pan-Pacific Club of Tokyo, Sands Hotel/Casino in Las Vegas, Sidney F. Mashbi, Sidney Mashbir, South Korean President Syngman Rhee, Stan S. Katz, Stan S. Katz blog, Takashiro, The Air Zoo, The Elephants of Trabong, The Emperor and the Spy, Toys for Tots, V-J Day, Viet Nam War, Vietnam War, VMA-331, Walt Disney, Walt Disney and Toys for Tots, William Warren, Willoughby, World War Two, WWII

-Copyright © 2021 Stan S. Katz
+Copyright © 2025 Stan S. Katz